 Costa Rica Fishing Conservation: Why is the Costa Rica Tuna Decree so Important?

 There is nothing like enjoying a fresh yellowfin tuna sushi, sashimi, or even a big fat juicy fresh tuna steak when your arms are almost too tired to lift the chopsticks.
 Recreational anglers are catching more tuna than ever all along the Costa Rican Pacific seaboard.
-Fighting a tuna on rod and reel is like having your line attached to a freight train.
+Fighting yellowfin tuna on rod and reel is like having your line attached to a freight train.
 The increased availability of tuna has been a saving grace for many a charter captain in the off season for billfish.

 People are asking: Why so many tuna?